eloquent/phony/doc/index.md

 Requires that the next verification matches for all possible items.

-*See [Verifying cardinality with generators and traversables], [Verifying that all spy events happen the same way], [Verifying that all call events happen the same way].*
+*See [Verifying cardinality with generators and iterables], [Verifying that all spy events happen the same way], [Verifying that all call events happen the same way].*

 ### The generator verification result API

-In addition to the [verification result] and [traversable verification result] APIs, generator verification results implement the following methods:
+In addition to the [verification result] and [iterable verification result] APIs, generator verification results implement the following methods:

 <a name="verification.received" />